GotenAjje/playintergrity/README.md

 ## ✅ Integrity Fix – Pass Strong Integrity on Play Store

-🚀 **GotenAjje - Integrity Fix** is a lightweight Magisk module that helps your device pass the **"Passed (Strong)"** status in the Play Store's Integrity Check — perfect for rooted or modified systems.
+🚀 **Integrity Fix** is a lightweight Magisk module that helps your device pass the **"Passed (Strong)"** status in the Play Store's Integrity Check — perfect for rooted or modified systems.

 ---

 ### 🔐 What It Does

 - ✅ Passes Play Store Integrity (Strong) check
+- ✅ Generate Random keybox fix Strong
-- ✅ Fixes detection issues on rooted/custom devices
+- ✅ Fixes detection issues on rooted/custom Rom
 - ✅ Systemless and safe via Magisk
 - ✅ Supports most Android 11–15 devices
 - ✅ Works best with **TrickyStore** & **TSupport Advance**